 Naturally, writing content that your readers can easily understand is crucial.
 As we mentioned earlier, you've probably come across several examples of poorly written text in your time.
 If you have, you'll know just how off-putting that can be.

-In addition, readability can also have an affect on your site's Search Engine Optimization (SEO).
+In addition, readability can also have an effect on your site's search engine optimization (SEO).
 This is because Google considers it a factor when it ranks your pages, since its goal is to connect searchers with content that's both relevant and useful.
 As such, quality and readability need to be top concerns if you want your posts to perform well.

 How to Make Your Website's Content More Readable

 The good news is that improving the readability of your writing doesn't have to be a headache.
 In fact, most of the main tenets of readability are merely simple tweaks that are rooted in common sense.